rQ-Qr/arcade-token-tracking-system/README.md

 ## Development server

 Run `git clone https://github.com/rQ-Qr/arcade-token-tracking-system.git` to download to local.
 Run `npm install` to install modules after entering the project.
 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Three additional features

+1. Refund
+User can require refund within one week of purchase.
+2. Social Network
+User can add friends in the app.
+3. Authentication
+User can login by Google OAuth, twitter OAuth, etc.

 ## Code scaffolding